-- Environmental Code: Article L125-5Diagnosis of Natural, Mining and Technological Hazards (ERNMT)
+- Environmental Code: Article L125-5Diagnosis of natural, mining and technological risks (ERNMT)

-- Construction and Housing Code: sections R137- to R137-3Documents to be provided for the Environmental Annexe
+- Construction and housing code: articles R137- to R137-3Documents to be provided for the environmental annex

-- Commercial and professional leases: which benchmark to use?
+- Commercial and professional leasing: which benchmark to use?

 - How is the rental value of a business premises calculated?

-- Do you have to put a security deposit into a commercial lease?
+- Should a security deposit be placed in a commercial lease?

-- How is the predatory compensation for a commercial lease assessed?
+- How is compensation for eviction from a commercial lease assessed?

 - What happens to the commercial lease when the tenant is in collective proceedings?